cult-of-coders/grapher-react/README.md

 })(UserProfile)
 ```

-You will find yourself repeating the same code over and over again for when the query isLoading or it errored.
+You will find yourself repeating the same code over and over again for when the query is loading or it has an error.
 For this you can do:
 ```jsx harmony
 function ErrorComponent({error}) {
     return <div>{error.reason}</div>